 There are many differences between female and male brains, and these differences can have important implications for brain health.
 For example, Alzheimer’s, multiple sclerosis, headaches, anxiety, eating disorders, and obesity affect more women than men.
 We also know that women are at reduced risk for Parkinson’s, autism, and addictive behaviors, to name a few.
 The reasons for these critical sex biases are unknown.

 The Women’s Brain Initiative represents a major commitment across the Brigham to understand how sex differences affect the brain.
-We aim to advance our understanding of how sex may affect risk, progression and treatment response, as well as the fundamental biological mechanisms that lead to sex differences in neurologic and psychiatric disorders.
+We aim to advance our understanding of how sex may affect disease risk, progression, and treatment response, as well as the fundamental biological mechanisms that lead to sex differences in neurologic and psychiatric disorders.
 The Program is also focused on how female-specific factors and life transitions may influence brain health.

-A few examples of the Program’s areas of interest include:
+Some examples of the Program’s areas of interest include:

-The Women’s Brain Initiative has made significant progress since its fall 2017 launch, including:
+The Women’s Brain Initiative has made significant progress since its fall 2017 Launch including:

 The Women’s Brain Initiative has held two Symposiums: